gjanco/mezmo-dd-marketplace/isdown_isdown/README.md

 ## Support

-For support or feature requests, contact Instabug through the following channel:
+For support or feature requests, contact IsDown through any of the following channels:

 - Email: [support@isdown.app][2]
+- Chat Support in Web App

 [1]: https://isdown.app